NewFrontDoor/newfrontdoor.org/src/content/podcasting.md

 Needless to say - the effort of uploading sermons has a limited impact when church members find it difficult to listen to them.

-This is why Vision 100 IT offers podcasting as a core feature of our websites.
+This is why New Front Door offers podcasting as a core feature of our websites.
 Once set up, it’s as simple as uploading the file to your website and the rest is handled automatically.